chaukhoa97/portfolio-v2/docs/React/react-essentials.md

 ### Why React still uses Virtual DOM

 Although more recent frameworks have their way to reduce DOM operations without using Virtual DOM, in real-world applications, the Virtual Dom is usually fast enough.
-After a certain point, performance is no longer the main selling point of a library or framework, especially when the difference is only in microseconds.
+It's not easy to change a fundamental part of a complex library like React and after a certain point, performance is no longer the main selling point of a library or framework, especially when the difference is only in microseconds.

 Using Virtual DOM also opens up possibilities to decouple rendering logic from the actual DOM - makes it straightforward to reuse it in non-browser environments, e.g. native mobile rendering in **React Native**, rendering to a string (**SSR**).